lcminhbu/hog_svm/README.md

 #### Goals:
 - Implement an image classification system using HOG and SVM.
 - The system is expected to have a high accuracy (compared to sklearn and skimage), and consume less time than sklearn and skimage.
-- The system must have the accuracy higher than CNN which small dataset (we use <=6000 images in our dataset)
+- The system is expected to have the accuracy higher than CNN which small dataset (we use <=6000 images in our dataset)
 #### Constributors:
 - Do Le Khanh Dang
 - Nguyen Dac Thang